eyzmeng/site-wisc-sdc-fa25-team/site/index.md

 plain text emails" in the [Collab survey](polls/2025-10-22/hacking), please send your email with `Content-Type: text/plain; charset="UTF-8"` (other encodings are fine, but [UTF-8](https://datatracker.ietf.org/doc/html/rfc3629) is strongly preferred) wrapped at 78 columns.
+Some more guidelines and recommendations are in [guide/hacker/mx101](guide/hacker/mx101).

 If you send HTML email, your message *will* be reduced to plain text for archival.
 If you fail to wrap your lines, your message *will*